LordRadai/DebugManager-v2.0-Release/README.md

 ## IMPORTANT NOTES
 * If you move too far away from the player, the controlled enemy will deload
 * Some enemies could deal reduced damage if you make them fight against other enemies.
 This can be changed in CHR_PARAM, through external tools (such as Cheat Engine)
+* Use the map select on the boot menu at your own risk.
+It can nuke your saves.

 # Screenshots
 ![20240310182413_1](https://github.com/LordRadai/DebugManager-v2.0-Release/assets/22768664/48e8b7eb-c8a4-4ddf-abe9-80c8186f27de)